kubernetes/website/docs/getting-started-guides/ubuntu/automated.md

 ## More Info

-The code that stands up a Kubernetes cluster is done in the charm code.
-The charm is built from using a layered approach to keep the code smaller and more focused on the operations of Kubernetes.
+We stand up Kubernetes with open-source operations, or operations as code, known as charms.
+These charms are assembled from layers which keeps the code smaller and more focused on the operations of just Kubernetes and its components.

 The Kubernetes layer and bundles can be found in the `kubernetes` project on github.com: